DevaSenevi/CCIG/book/Trabeculae_models.md

 We received/collected micro-CT imaging data from various sources:

-- **Great Ormond Street hospital (GOSH)**: data and preliminary simulations (folder "FlowVision") can be found in `\Trabecular flow sims\Others\GOSH`.
+- *Great Ormond Street hospital (GOSH)*: data and preliminary simulations (folder "FlowVision") can be found in `\Trabecular flow sims\Others\GOSH`.
 These data were shared as STL files (we do not have the raw images).
 Shared files are in `\Trabecular flow sims\Others\GOSH\Shared`

 Other files in the folder are derived from postprocessing of these original files to remove errors in the surface mesh.
 "3M" stands for 3-matic, "3DTV" 3D Transvidia: these are postprocessing software used to correct the geometries.
 The CAD files (.SLDPRT) contain the fluid volume domain.

-- University of Birmingham: data and preliminary simulations (folder "FlowVision") can be found in `Trabecular flow sims\Others\Birmingham`.
+- *University of Birmingham*: data and preliminary simulations (folder "FlowVision") can be found in `Trabecular flow sims\Others\Birmingham`.
 The folder "Dicom" contains the raw images, while the folder "DicomRadiant" contains postprocessed images. ".mcs" files are Mimics files containing segmentations of various regions contained in the images.
 Unfortunately, due to the dimensions of these microCT data, processing the full raw images has proven to be prohibitive, therefore raw images have been cropped to reduce the processing burden, so different files contain different cropped regions.

 While we still have these data and corresponding simulation results (preliminary) the necessity to crop the domain for processing and the lack of contrast within the heart chambers has forced us to reconstruct square/rectangular samples of trabeculae.
 While these have been and are extremely useful to design the synthetic trabeculae (see above), simulations conducted with these geometries are unrealistic and have therefore been paused for the time being.